 Staying connected to our teens can be especially challenging when they appear to thwart our efforts.
-For a while, we may feel like our status changes from Hero to Tolerable.
+Our status may change from Hero to Slightly Tolerable.
 Almost overnight.
-Stereotypes abound about eyerolling or closed doors, but experiencing it first-hand is very different.
+Stereotypes abound about eyerolling or closed doors, but experiencing it first-hand hurts.

 Or we ask questions that seem reasonable until they are spoken out loud and met with muffled mumblings.

 They’re not rejecting us.
-Our teens are just doing their job.
+Our teenagers are just doing their job.

-And while they many not show it, teenagers do still want to be close.
-The Child Mind Institute reassures us:
+And while they many not show it, teens do still want to be close.
+Isn’t this reassuring?

-“…most teens say they want to be closer to their parents but don’t know how to do that.
-So while your kid is doing the work of separating, you need to do the work of carefully bridging the gap.”
+…most teens say they want to be closer to their parents but don’t know how to do that.
+So while your kid is doing the work of separating, you need to do the work of carefully bridging the gap.Child Mind Institute

 As they extend, how can we stay close?
 While they separate, how can we bridge the gap?

-These are the questions parents ponder, myself included.
-As we fall asleep and when our eyes open to a new day.
+These are the questions parents ponder as we fall asleep and when our eyes open to a new day.